CIce-zhang/GALA/README.md

 ## Code
 > The code of GALA is now available.
-Detailed running instructions and data is coming soon.
+Detailed running instructions and data are coming soon.

 ### Dependencies
 * Python 3